BYU-CS-260-Winter-2019/learning-vue-cli/tutorials/lesson3.md

 ```

 Notice that the `script` section contains the Vue code you are used to writing.
 It is mostly identical except:

+- We use an import statement to import the `axios` library.
+Previously, we used a CDN for the this library and loaded it from a script tag in our HTML file.
+Because we installed it with npm, we can import it here, and then webpack will bundle it up when we distribute the application.

 - Instead of creating the Vue instance here (it is created in `main.js`), we use an export statement